Tawau Hills National Park

-Tawau Hills Park, was established in 1979, primarily as a protection for the water catchment area of Tawau town, Sabah, Malaysia.
-It is located 24 kilometres from Tawau, and comprises 279.72 km² of lowland dipterocarp rainforest, surrounded by oil palm and cacao plantations.
+Tawau Hills Park was established in 1979, primarily as a protection for the water catchment area of Tawau town, Sabah, Malaysia.
+It is located 24 kilometres from Tawau, and comprises 279.72 km^{2} of lowland dipterocarp rainforest, surrounded by oil palm and cacao plantations.
 The park offers picnic areas, camping sites, and chalets.
 The Park contains rugged volcanic landscapes including a hot spring and spectacular waterfalls.
 The highest point in the park is Gunung Magdalena (1310 m).
 It is administered by the Sabah Parks.